sportsracer48/sportsracer48.github.io/_posts/2019-12-11-Cooperation.md

 **Figure 2:** *Evolution of the Watts Strogatz model with and without decision costs.*

 On the Watts Strogatz graph, neither strategy ever dominates, but the addition of decision costs shifts the equilibrium towards cooperation, and does so in every single iteration of the experiment, as shown in Figure 2.
-It is clear to me that the decision cost helps cooperators in this network, but Odhaira does not seem to think so.
-The effect does look less pronounced in his results, but I suspect this is because he had fewer nodes in his network, since he does not publish this figure.
+It is clear to me that the decision cost helps cooperators in this network.
 The same effect as in the ring lattice explains this behavior, but the bridges of the Watts Strogatz graph allow pockets of defectors to survive if they have access to multiple cooperators.
 These bridges also reduce the time needed for the network to reach equilibrium by reducing its mean path length.

 ![](https://raw.githubusercontent.com/sportsracer48/cooperation/master/code/Barabasi_Albert_Graph.png)